HomeHealth articlesfungal infectionWhat Is Ringworm Infection?

 What Are the Symptoms of Ringworm Infections?

-Ringworm can affect the skin or almost any part of the body, fingernails, and toenails.
+Ringworm can affect the skin or almost any body part, including fingernails and toenails.
 The symptoms of ringworm vary based on the part of the body infected.
-But ringworm infection generally causes itchy skin, ring-shaped rash, red and scaly cracked skin, and hair loss.
-Symptoms start to appear within 4 to 14 days after the skin contacts the fungus that causes ringworm infections.
+However, ringworm infection generally causes itchy skin, ring-shaped rash, red and scaly cracked skin, and hair loss.
+Symptoms start to appear within four to 14 days after the skin contacts the fungus that causes ringworm infections.

-What Are the General Facts to Know About Ringworm Infections?
+What Are the General Facts About Ringworm Infections?

 1. Ringworm infection affects people of all age groups and has a worldwide distribution.

 2. It is contagious as it can quickly spread from one person to another.
-It can also spread by contact through infected animals and soil.
+It can also spread by contact with infected animals and soil.

-3. Once acquired by a person, the same individual can become a source of autoinfection to other body areas, nails, and hairs.
+3. Once acquired by a person, the same individual can become a source of autoinfection to other body areas, nails, and hair.

 4. Ringworm infections commonly occur in tropical regions (hot and humid environments), the obese, diabetics, persons on medications that lower one’s resistance to infections (like steroids, anticancer treatment, debilitating conditions), and those living under unhygienic conditions.